abhisheks008/DL-Simplified/Eye Disease Classification using DL/README.md

 ### 🧾 **Description**

-The project deals with multiclass classification classification, classifying images into 4 categories: Normal, Cataract, Glaucoma, and Diabetic Retinopathy.
+The project deals with multiclass classification, classifying images into 4 categories: Normal, Cataract, Glaucoma, and Diabetic Retinopathy.

 ### 🧮 **What I had done!**